If you’re a foreigner who lives in Japan or came to Japan as a tourist, have you ever noticed “Japanese Modesty” when speaking with Japanese people?

-Compared to your country, some of you may feel it’s too much of a hassle to use ambiguous expressions, but please think this way; it’s one of Japanese people’s virtues, and the biggest point is that they care about you and don’t want to hurt your feelings.
+Compared to your country, some of you may feel it’s too much of a hassle to use ambiguous expressions, but please think this way; it’s one of the Japanese people’s virtues, and the biggest point is that they care about you and don’t want to hurt your feelings.

 Let’s have a positive view about Japanese modesty!